Siti Nugraha Mauludiah: Career

 Following her directorship, she was appointed consul general in Shanghai on 23 August 2016, serving until February 2019.
 In September 2018, President Joko Widodo named Siti as a nominee for ambassador to Poland.
 After passing an assessment held by the House of Representative's first commission in October, on 7 January 2019 she was installed as ambassador.
 She presented her credentials to President Andrzej Duda on 20 March.

+Due to the COVID-19 pandemic in Poland at that time, plans to celebrate bilateral relations anniversary had to be canceled, with only a single photo exhibition being held in February 2020.
+The embassy took steps through expanding its hotlines, intensifying public outreach, and facilitating the return of Indonesian citizens through special flights under the LotDoDomu program held by the LOT Polish Airlines.
+Under his leadership, the embassy also sought to protect Indonesians by distributing vital supplies by request, sheltering Indonesians, and provided psychological support.
+The embassy continued its diplomatic functions through online platforms despite movement restrictions.

 Upon serving as ambassador, Siti returned to the foreign ministry to take office as senior advisor (expert staff) to foreign minister Retno Marsudi for socio-cultural affairs and diaspora empowerment on 27 October 2020.
 She then assumed office as director general for information and public diplomacy on 6 October 2023, in which she was responsible for leveraging artificial intelligence for information dissemination, strengthening public dialogue, and enhancing the role of the Indonesian diaspora globally.
 She was also tasked with utilizing recipients of Indonesia's art and culture scholarship to act as cultural bridges between Indonesia and neighboring countries.

 In August 2024, President Joko Widodo nominated Siti as Indonesia's ambassador to Denmark, with concurrent accreditation to Lithuania.
 She passed a fit and proper test held by the House of Representative's first commission in September that year.
-She was installed by President Prabowo Subianto on 24 March 2025 and presented her credentials to the King of Denmark Frederik X on 9 September 2025.
+She was installed by President Prabowo Subianto on 24 March 2025 and presented her credentials to the King of Denmark Frederik X on 9 September 2025 and President of Lithuania Gitanas Nausėda on 19 November 2025.